marcelo-alvarez/halosky/README.md

-# ranmap
+# halosky
-Create random SZ maps from random halo catalogs
+Creating halo based maps of the sky